TL;DR

 Some of Liquidium’s key features include:

 - Security: Liquidium is fully non-custodial, giving users control over their assets.
-The platform also undergoes regular security audits helping ensure a safe and reliable lending environment.
+The platform also undergoes regular security audits, helping support a safe and reliable lending environment.

 - Governance: It uses a decentralized governance structure with the Bitcoin Runes-based LIQUIDIUM•TOKEN used for voting.